andrewjw/site/_posts/2011-09-29-beating-google-with-couchdb-celery-and-whoosh-part-2.md

         return (time.time() - self.robot_parser.mtime()) &lt; 7*24*60*60
 {% endhighlight %}

-To update the stored copy of a <tt>robots.txt</tt> we need to get the currently stored version, read a new one, set the last modified timestamp and then write it back to the database.
-To avoid hitting the same server too often we can use <a href="https://docs.djangoproject.com/en/dev/topics/cache/">Django's cache</a> to store a value for ten seconds, and sleep if that value already exists.
+To update the stored copy of a `robots.txt` we need to get the currently stored version, read a new one, set the last modified timestamp and then write it back to the database.
+To avoid hitting the same server too often we can use [Django's cache](https://docs.djangoproject.com/en/dev/topics/cache/) to store a value for ten seconds, and sleep if that value already exists.

 {% highlight python %}